Monday, February 8, 2016

 "Just stay along these guardrails," he said.

 The music was live.
-The action was like something you see from the movies.
+The action was like something you see in the movies.
 WE.
 WERE.
 IN.
 NEW.
 YORK.
 Time Square.
 I did it.
 Everything seemed almost perfect.

-“Daddy, I have to go pee,” Christopher said while tugging on my jacket.
+"Daddy, I have to go pee," Christopher said while tugging my jacket.

 I have to go pee, too," Nico said.

-They both looked me and danced around holding their pants.
+They both looked at me and danced around, holding their pants.

 "Dad, we aren't dancing to the music.
 We really have to go!"

-I frantically looked around briefly thinking about allowing them to pee somewhere near by.
-But there was not grass, no trash cans or bottles to spare.
-I grabbed them by the hands and slid passed the people who kept piling in.
-I saw an officer just in front of the large screens playing a concert that was on stage.
+I looked around briefly, thinking about allowing them to pee somewhere nearby.
+But there was no grass, no trash cans or bottles to spare.
+I grabbed them by hand and slid past the people piling in.
+I saw an officer in front of the giant screens playing a concert on stage.

-“Officer if we walked out of here, so my kids could go pee, what was the chances of us getting back in”
+"Officer, if we walked out of here so my kids could go pee, what were the chances of us getting back in."

 "Across this way," I shouted over the music.
 "In front of these people and past that large stage?"